sagemath/sagewiki_to_gh-2022-10-10/Unit_of_Measurement.md

 [[http://packages.python.org/quantities/user/tutorial.html|Quantities tutorial]]
  * License: ''BSD License'' (revised)
  * Author: Darren Dale
+ * '''Requires''': NumPy 1.2
  * Born as refactoring and joining of the two Enthought packages.
  * '''Actively developed''', the target is the inclusion in NumPy 1.3.
  * It has been tested in SAGE.
 It is not natively compatible with SAGE numerical types.
  * In [[https://mail.enthought.com/pipermail/enthought-dev/2007-September/009130.html|this discussion]] from the Enthought mailing list, they claim that: ''"The units package is very stable, but perhaps lacking in documentation."''
  * Small size (746 Kbytes) and self-consistent.
 Easy installation.
- * It has been tested to work with basic functionalities in '''SAGE 3.4.2'''
+ * It has been tested to work with basic functionalities in '''SAGE 3.4.2''': its heavy use of NumPy is representing an obstacle, provided that SAGE still doesn't play completely nicely with NumPy
 {{{#!python
 ----------------------------------------------------------------------
 | Sage Version 3.4.2, Release Date: 2009-05-05                       |